Cosmological Implications of Kalb-Ramond-Like-Particles: Freeze-In Production of KRLPs

 and thus is not conserved.
 This suggests that the momentum-dependent terms in the polarization sum will contribute to the cross section in contrast to the dark photon cross section.
 One may also see explicitly that the $1/m_B^2$ term in the polarization sum is not annihilated.
 We show this in detail for the case of Compton scattering in Appendix \ref{App:CrossSections}.
 As a result, we find that the scaling of the coupling, $g$, to obtain the critical value of $\Omega$ differs between the two cases.
 We see that for the KRLP, \be g_\kr =3.5\times10^{-16}(m_B/\mathrm{eV})^{1/2}(\mathrm{MeV}/T_\mathrm{RH})^{1/2}, \ee whereas for the dark photon, \be g_\dph = 3.5\times10^{-10}(\mathrm{eV}/m_B)^{1/2}(m_f/m_e)^{1/2}. \ee We show an explicit computation of the scaling in Appendix~\ref{App:scaling}.

 From the scaling of $g$ in each of the two scenarios, one can appreciate further qualitative differences between the two.
 In addition to the couplings to electrons, which we have explicitly shown in Figure~\ref{fig:dipole-parameters}, one can also consider freeze-in via couplings to the muon or tau.
 In contrast to the dark photon case, in which increasing the fermion mass then in turn requires larger couplings to recover the same abundance, the KRLP abundance is \textit{independent} of the fermion mass, which can be seen explicitly from Eqs~\eqref{eq:gkr} and~\eqref{eq:gdp}.
 On the other hand, KRLP freeze-in is sensitive to the reheat temperature, $T_\rh$, while the dark photon is not.
+In Figure~\ref{fig:dipole-parameters}, we take a fiducial value for the reheat tempearture, $T_{\rh} = 10^{4}$ MeV.
+Changing $T_\rh$ will alter the KRLP curve by a factor of $T_{\rh}^{1/2}$, and leave the dark photon curve unaltered, per Eqs.~\ref{eq:gkr} and ~\ref{eq:gdp}.

 On the higher end of the KRLP mass range, similarly to the dark photon, it is difficult to get stable relics with masses above threshold $m_B>2m_f$.
 The lifetime of a KRLP in this regime is:

 For particle lifetimes shorter than the age of the universe $\tau \lesssim 1/H_0 $, not only is it difficult to get the right relic abundance, but the injection of energy due to decay can radically alter the thermal history.
 This region is shaded red in Fig. \ref{fig:dipole-parameters}.